processone/docs.ejabberd.im/content/developer/ejabberd-api/admin-api.md

 ## muc_online_rooms_by_regex

-List existing rooms ('global' to get all vhosts) by regex
+List existing rooms filtered by regexp

+Ask for a specific host, or `global` to use all vhosts.

 __Arguments:__

-- *service* :: string : MUC service, or 'global' for all
+- *service* :: string : MUC service, or `global` for all
 - *regex* :: string : Regex pattern for room name

 __Result:__